Our Travelationship in Review: November 2015

 WTF?
 Did that really just happen?

 The litter left behind on Erta Ale volcano is disgusting.
-WTF are trekkers thinking that it is ok to leave this garbage behind.
+WTF, what’s wrong with trekkers that they think it’s okay to leave this garbage behind?
 An empty plastic bottle weighs nothing!
-If the strain of carrying an empty plastic bottle lends someone that much exertion then give it to someone else to carry for you.
-And the locals don’t have the means to transport, recycle or dispense with all the plastic bottles and garbage so they 1) burn it 2) hide it in holes.
+If the strain of carrying an empty plastic bottle lends someone that much exertion, then give it to someone else to carry for you.
+And the locals don’t have the means to transport, recycle, or dispose of all the plastic bottles and garbage, so they 1) burn it, 2) hide it in holes.

-We get that traveling through different countries one sees litter in so many places, but that does not mean that as a visitor you have the right to litter too!
-Be better do better!
+We understand that traveling through different countries reveals litter in many places, but that doesn’t mean visitors have the right to litter as well.
+Be better, do better!

 A woman we were speaking with was acting completely aghast and horrified about the litter situation in Ethiopia.
 She went on and on about how shocked she was that locals and tourists would disrespect their surroundings so much.
 All great and dandy until she unwrapped the seal off of her water bottle and flicked the wrapper on the ground!
 Some people are genuine idiots!